MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_drawindexedinstanced.md

 #### - BaseVertexLocation [in]

 The number that should be added to each index that is referenced by the various primitives to determine the actual index of the vertex elements in each vertex stream.

+#### - StartInstanceLocation [in]

+The first instance of the index buffer that indexes are read from to draw the primitives.

 ## -returns